CypherousSkies/Ravoz/Rāvòtipábàbpi'ádi/The Rāvòzò'ádi Project.md

 > \[perceive-DIR\]-\[ENI-TERM\]-\[PER-SPI-information\]-N-ANI
 > "The spiritual language (which is a tool) which allows (through personal experience) the perception of the enigmatic (unknowables, spirits, gods)"

-`rāvòtipábàbpidifò` (or just `rāvòzò'ádi` for short, anglicized Rāvòz) is a non-linear spiritual artlang.
+The `rāvòtipábàbpidifò` project (or just `rāvòzò'ádi` for short, anglicized Rāvòz) is a non-linear spiritual artlang.
-It's a successor to [[Thek'nganosh|Thék'ŋānòsh]], which is both simpler and mostly complete, however it doesn't quite *sound* right, and after the Great Vowel Collapse, became kinda messy to work with.
+It's a successor to [[Thek'nganosh|Thék'ŋānòsh]], which is both simpler and mostly complete, however it doesn't quite *sound* right, and after the Great Vowel Collapse (don't ask), became kinda messy to work with.
 So we're restarting with mostly similar intentions, and hopefully better-fated ends

 ## Goals
 The goals are as follows: